 Simultaneously measure the concentration and size of each individual exosome, with Izon’s Tunable Resistive Pulse Sensing (TRPS).
-With accuracy down to 1nm, TRPS is the only sufficient system for exosome and microvesicle measurement and is a requirement for proper analysis.
+With sub-nm resolution, TRPS is the only sufficient system for exosome and microvesicle measurement and is a requirement for proper analysis.
 Other NTA-based measurement systems simply provide an estimate and are particularly inadequate at analysing populations in the 50nm size range.
 Featured in over 1000 publications, TRPS is quickly becoming the gold standard in EV analysis.

 Gold Standard Repeatability

 To promote effective research of EVs, the ability to compare work across different groups is urgently required.
 A crucial prerequisite for the EV research community is to optimize and standardize methods of characterization, analysis, and reporting of clinical samples.
 Following the 2015 Gold Standard Trial, you can rely on large-scale repeatability with the combination of qEV and TRPS.

 - A standardized method to determine the concentration of extracellular vesicles using tunable resistive pulse sensing

 - Oncogenic transformation of lung cells results in distinct exosome protein profile similar to the cell of origin

 - Single-step isolation of extracellular vesicles by size-exclusion chromatography